SeekyCt/spm-practice-codes/spm-headers/README.md

 ## Mods

 For use in mods, the `include` and `mod` folder should be added to the include path and an lst from `linker` should be used.
-If including your compiler's C++ standard library, the preprocessor define `USE_STL` should be used.
+Mods should include their compiler's standard library headers (do not use `-nostdinc`), though linking it is not required (so `-nostdlib` is fine).

 # Licensing